-For example, people who have suffered injuries from a particular drug on the market can sue the drug’s manufacturer, or when multiple individuals are injured due to the same faulty product.
-In these cases a class action lawsuit is beneficial for several reasons:
+A class action seeks the recovery of compensation for damages inflicted by a defendant’s fraudulent, negligent or otherwise wrongful conduct.
+For example, when a number of people suffering injuries caused by a particular drug on the market sue the drug’s manufacturer, or when multiple individuals are injured due to a faulty product.
+Some advantages to a class action lawsuit include:

-- Lower litigation costs; the litigation costs are spread among all class members.
-This provides the opportunity to seek compensation or relief when you do not have the financial resources to do so in a standard, individual lawsuit.
+- Lower litigation costs.
+In a class action the litigation costs are spread among all class members providing the opportunity to seek compensation or relief via pooled resources unlike in an individual lawsuit.

 - All plaintiffs will receive compensation for their damages.
-If every affected party were to sue the defendant individually, the company might go bankrupt after the first few payouts.
-A class action ensures that all affected individuals will recover compensation.
+In some instances, if every aggrieved party pursues the defendant individually, the defendant could go out of business prior to compensating the plaintiffs.
+A class action can help ensure all affected individuals will recover compensation.

 Class Action or Individual Lawsuit?

-Individuals also have the possibility to “opt out” of a certain class action lawsuits.
-This means they will not take part in that particular case and not receive any potential compensation.
-This allows them to file an individual lawsuit, one they have complete control over.
-If you feel like you were affected in a different manner by a corporation’s actions and you are in doubt about joining a class action, contact us and we will figure out together whether it is the right choice for you based on your particular circumstances.
+Individuals also have the possibility to “opt-out” of certain class action lawsuits if done early enough.
+This means not taking part in that particular case, allowing them to file an individual lawsuit retaining control over it's timing and strategy, as well as the amounts and terms of settlement.
+If you believe you were affected by a class defendant’s conduct and are in doubt about joining or remaining in an ongoing class action, contact us and we will help you determine the right choice for you based on your particular circumstances.